zakwatts/practice-git/CLONING.md

 ## Committing

-Add the files to the *staging area* by running  `git add images/` in the `images` directory.
+Add the files to the *staging area* by running  `git add images/`.
 Then, you can commit them with `git commit -m 'commit message'`.
 You can replace the commit message with a line describing what this commit is.

 If you'd like to see the current status of the repository, you can `git status`.